BoiseState-AdaptLab/adapt-lidar-tools/README.md

 test that gdal installed with `gdalinfo --version`

 * add the library path for the linker `export LD_LIBRARY_PATH=/usr/lib:$LD_LIBRARY_PATH`
+---
+After GDAL and GSL have been loaded/installed

 * Run the install script `./install.sh` to automatically download, update & build the dependencies, and make the executables.
   * For R2 users, if you had errors during the installation process you most likely have a module loaded that is causing a conflict.
 We recommend you remove all modules `module purge` and load only the ones required to make the executables.